PTSD is complex, but in a nutshell, it is the body’s response to a stressful or fear provoking event.

 And if you are not experiencing PTSD like symptoms, but may have a high level of anxiety, try out applying some of the mental health strategies we have talked about before on Dear Pandemic and/or our post on how to find a therapist in the U.S. What you do now can help you support your own mental wellness and build up a tool kit for whatever stressors the future may hold.

 Thank you to all of our followers who have openly shared their experiences and journeys to mental wellness with us.
-With support, people with PTSD do get better and can find the supports to continue to stay well.
+With support, people with PTSD do get better and can find the support to continue to stay well.

 Stay safe.
 Stay Well.